JayMartMedia/docker-overview/README.md

 I would actually say that IIS is somewhat a form of Windows based containerization.
 Although it doesn't appear to follow an Infrastructure as Code pattern.

+# Docker Terminology

+**Dockerfile**

+The blueprint for building a Docker image.
+The Dockerfile specifies the starting point for the Docker image, as well as commands to be run when creating the image.

+**Image**

+A runnable version of a Docker container.
+This is the result of running `docker build` on a Dockerfile.

+**Container**

+A running (or stopped) instance of a Docker image.
+This is the result of running `docker run`

 # Using Docker

+We will discuss using docker to create an image, run the image as a container, and interact with the running container.

+## Creating an image

+## Running a container from an image

+## Interacting with a running container

+# Using Docker (advanced)

+## Connecting Docker containers on a network

+# Summary